ryanaslett/devops-drupal/README.md

 This is still in early development.
 Pull requests are welcome!

+It is recommended that the user manage the Apache (or other webserver) vhosts and the Drupal database, but if requested, this module can manage simple setups.

-If database management is enabled, the module will create a database and a database user for each site.
-If you attempt to reuse either for multiple sites you will get duplicate resource definitions and Puppet will squeal.
+If database management is enabled, the module will create a database and a database user for each site. **If you attempt to reuse either for multiple sites you will get duplicate resource definitions and Puppet will squeal**.
 If you wish to reuse users or databases, manage them on your own.

-I have not yet decided how I want to manage variables and modules for subsites.
-Currently they're only managed for the `default` site.
-This is due to the uniqueness constraint that resources have on their titles.
-As soon as I decide on the most straightforward way to expose this to the user, this will be enabled.
+Variables, sites, and themes are managed with namespaced titles, like many programming languages.
+The name of the site should be separated from the name of the item being managed with the double colon scope operator.
+Example: `'mysite.example.com::clean_url'`.

-This is currently only tested with CentOS using system packages, and with MySQL and PgSQL.
+This is currently only tested with CentOS using system packages, and with MySQL and SQLite.
 More testing and implementation is forthcoming.

 Usage